asampat3090/resume/README.md

 ## 💼 Leadership Experience
 **Director of Solutions** @ [One Concern](https://oneconcern.com) *(2019 - Present)*
 * Developed new technical analytical organization (org struct, comp, career ladder, etc) from scratch which develops model prototypes to integrate impact statistics from natural disasters into users' workflow
-* Led technical diligence and PoC implementation to secure $100M investment from SOMPO [Details](https://techcrunch.com/2021/06/03/one-concern-sompo/)
+* Led technical diligence and PoC implementation to secure $100M investment from SOMPO to promote disaster preparedness in Japan.
+[Details](https://techcrunch.com/2021/06/03/one-concern-sompo/)
 * Hired & formulated JDs for ~20 data scientists, engineers, and technical subject matter experts (Interviewed 100+)
 * Managed and coached Solutions and Data Science members (5 and counting)
 * Facilitated process for data, model, and code versioning system for efficient model deployment across orgs